 Cost of living

 Being one of the most reasonably priced neighborhoods along Chicago’s lakefront, the overall Hyde Park community provides a far cheaper alternative to living in the higher priced waterfront communities such as Lincoln Park and the Gold Coast – or even the South Loop – yet still offers a convenient commute to the city’s CBD.
-Average rent in Hyde Park is $1,194 (1-bedrooms rent at $1,177 on average, 2-bedrooms at $1,468, and 3-bedroom apartments at $2,525).
-The overall city average is $1,649, according to data from Yardi Matrix.
+The average rent in Hyde Park is $1,447.
+The overall city average is $1,943, according to data from Yardi Matrix.